Give us a missed call on

 • Activities prohibited by local government/authorities keeping in view environment or socio-economic factors.

-• Manufacturing of polythene carry bags of less than 75 microns thickness and I manufacture of carry bags or containers made of recycled plastic for storing, carrying, dispensing or packaging of food stuff and any other item which causes environmental problems.
+• Manufacturing of polythene carry bags of less than 120 microns thickness (as per updated plastic waste rules) and manufacture of carry bags or containers made of recycled plastic for storing, carrying, dispensing or packaging of food stuff and any other item which causes environmental problems.

-• Any Industry/Business connected with cultivation of crops/plantation like tea, coffee, rubber etc. sericulture (cocoon rearing), horticulture, and floriculture.
+• Any industry/business connected with the cultivation of crops or plantations like tea, coffee, rubber etc. sericulture (cocoon rearing), horticulture, and floriculture.

 Documents required for PMEGP scheme

-Given below are the documents required to apply for scheme:
+Given below are the documents required to apply for the PMEGP scheme:

 • Highest educational qualification certificate